 The class teacher will plan additional support which may be delivered in a small group or individually by an adult in the classroom.
 For a specific intervention a child or young person may be given support out of the class for a short period of time during the day.
 This type of support will be identified on our intervention tracking system.

 We also work closely with health professionals where a child or young person has a medical condition to ensure that an appropriate healthcare plan is in place that specifies the type and level of support required for their medical need.
 We also utilise the services of an NHS nurse for support and advice.

 How will we measure the progress of your child in school?

 - Tracking of attainment of the child made from various baselines

 - Point of entry and exit data from interventions.

 - Feedback from the child, class teacher, teacher assistant, SENCO and outside agencies.

 Who do I talk to if I have a concern about my child?

 We are very happy to meet with parents of new children to discuss their child’s additional need/s so that we can be sure that we have everything that we can do in place when they arrive to help your child settle well, with the best support we can offer.
-If you would like to talk to the SENCO or arrange to meet with one of them, please phone the school office 0121 464 2638 to arrange an appointment.

 What training and skills do the staff at Starbank receive to meet the needs of children with SEN?